Deep Variational Quantum Eigensolver: a divide-and-conquer method for solving a larger problem with smaller size quantum computers: Introduction

 Here, we introduce a general framework for implementing a DC method on the quantum-classical hybrid algorithm, which allows us to handle larger problems by diving them into small pieces so that NISQ devices can solve practically important large problems.
-It should be noted that while the use of DC techniques for the VQE has been explored in Ref. \cite{yamazaki2018practical}, where the authors proposed to combine existing DC techniques in the field of quantum chemistry~\cite{Yang1995DC,Gordon2012FMO,Knizia2012PRL}, this work provides a more general technique applicable to any quantum system consisting of subsystems with weak inter-subsystem interaction but strong intra-subsystem interaction.
+It should be noted that while the use of DC techniques for the VQE has been explored in Ref. \cite{yamazaki2018practical,rubin2016hybrid}, where the authors proposed to combine existing DC techniques in the field of quantum chemistry~\cite{Yang1995DC,Gordon2012FMO,Knizia2012PRL}, this work provides a more general technique applicable to any quantum system consisting of subsystems with weak inter-subsystem interaction but strong intra-subsystem interaction.
 To investigate the properties of such a system, we utilize multiple small-scale quantum computers that are connected via classical computers.
 We divide the system into small subsystems, each of which is solved, as the first step, by using VQE neglecting inter-subsystem interactions.
 The resultant approximated ground state is further used to generate a basis with reduced degrees of freedom to estimate an effective Hamiltonian including the inter-subsystem interactions neglected in the first step.
 We concatenate VQE to solve the effective Hamiltonian, which we call {\it deep VQE}.
+In a sense, this scheme can be viewed as real-space renormalization using actual quantum devices.

-We perform extensive numerical simulation on Heisenberg anti-ferromagnetic models with frustration as proof-of-principle demonstrations of deep VQE, where a large problem, say 48 qubits, can be tackled with 12-qubit quantum computers.
+We perform extensive numerical simulation on Heisenberg anti-ferromagnetic models with frustration as proof-of-principle demonstrations of deep VQE.
+A quasi-one-dimensional system with 48 qubits in total can be tackled with 12-qubit quantum computers.
+For a two-dimensional system, we apply deep VQE for up to $8\times 8$ Heisenberg anti-ferromagnetic model on the square lattice using 16 or 20 qubit quantum computers.
 As will be seen later, we successfully obtain a lower ground state energy than the energy calculated solely on the subsystems, which approaches the exact one.
+Deep VQE will be a powerful approach to solving practically important problems on a quantum computer with a limited number of qubits.